 Netra Tarpana - This treatment involves bathing the eyes with medicated oils.
 It is thought to be effective in treating eye fatigue and other eye issues.

-Karna Purna - Karna Purna aims to help ease issues such as earache, tinnitus, deafness and lockjaw.
+Karna Purna - Karna Purna aims to help ease issues such as earache, tinnitus, hearing problems and lockjaw.
 It involves filling the ears with warm, medicated oils.

 - digestive problems